Genetic Counselor

-Learning about your genetic make-up from at-home tests has become all the rage.
-Over 30 million people have taken direct-to-consumer geneaology tests since they were introduced to the public in the early 2000s (CNBC Feb.
-2020).
+Learning about your genetic makeup from at-home tests has become all the rage.
+Over 25 million people have taken direct-to-consumer genealogy tests since they were introduced to the public in the early 2000s.

-These tests started out with providing genealogical information, but over time, they have begun to include more and more disease predisposition information, including Alzheimer’s, Parkinson’s, and heart disease.
-The increased prevalence in at-home testing has come because of the wider availability of genetic tests available from a physician.
-Currently, there are over 77,000 tests for more than 2,000 different conditions.
+These tests initially provided genealogical information, but over time, they began to include more data on disease predispositions, such as Alzheimer’s, Parkinson’s, and heart disease.
+The rise in at-home testing is due to the greater availability of genetic tests from physicians.
+Currently, there are over 77,000 tests for more than 2,000 conditions.

-Receiving a genetic disease diagnosis can be incredibly hard.
-As tests have become more prevalent, so has the crucial support role of genetic counselors.
-Genetic counselors provide advocacy, education, and expertise to patients and clients who are pursuing genetic testing or have received a genetic disease diagnosis.
-They are empathetic individuals with strong listening skills who can help people facing difficult choices think critically and make necessary decisions.
+Getting diagnosed with a genetic disease can be very difficult.
+As testing has become more common, the important support role of genetic counselors has grown.
+Genetic counselors offer advocacy, education, and expertise to patients and clients who are undergoing genetic testing or have received a genetic disease diagnosis.
+They are compassionate individuals with strong listening skills who can help people facing tough choices think clearly and make necessary decisions.

-Genetic counselors have generally graduated with a master’s in science in genetic counseling.
-The Accreditation Council for Genetic Counseling (ACGC) is the leading accrediting agency and they ensure programs have met minimum standards.
-Completing an accredited program qualifies students to sit for the American Board of Genetic Counseling (ABGC) certification exam.
+Genetic counselors typically earn a master’s degree in genetic counseling.
+The Accreditation Council for Genetic Counseling (ACGC) is the main accrediting body, ensuring that programs meet minimum standards.
+Completing an accredited program qualifies students to take the American Board of Genetic Counseling (ABGC) certification exam.

 Continue reading to learn more about educational requirements, job duties, licensing, and career outlook in this high-growth career.